Prof. Dr.-Ing. Alfons Fischer

 Since 1996 he is full professor for materials science and engineering at the University of Duisburg-Essen in Germany from which he retired February 2019.
 His research (fundamental and applied) as well as his services (materials development and testing, failure analyses, expert reports) focus on fatigue, wear and corrosion of metals and metal-matrix composites with institutional and industrial partners in mechanical, production, automotive, off-shore, tooling, and biomedical engineering.

-Since 2005 he is a visiting researcher at Rush University Medical Center, Dpt. of Orthopedic Surgery, Chicago IL, USA and since March 2019 also at the Max-Planck-Institut für Eisenforschung, Düsseldorf, Germany.
-He serves as co-editor-in-chief of the archival journal WEAR since Jan.
-1st 2020.
+He served as visiting scholar at Rush University Medical Center, Dpt. of Orthopedic Surgery, Chicago IL, USA from 2005 to 2025.
+Since March 2019 he is a guest scientist at the Max-Planck-Institute for Sustainable Materials, Düsseldorf, Germany.
+He was co-editor-in-chief of the archival journal WEAR from Jan.
+1st 2020 to June 30th 2025.
 He has published more than 230 papers and co-authored 5 books.